-Figure \ref{fig:eta} presents the estimated time series of the variance risk ratio, $\eta_{t}=h_{t+1}^{\ast}/h_{t+1}$, based on the VIX (blue line) and option prices (red line).
+Figure \ref{fig:eta} presents the estimated daily time series of the VRR, $\eta_{t}=h_{t+1}^{\ast}/h_{t+1}$, based on the VIX (blue line) and option prices (red line).
 The two have a high degree of comovement and, as we discussed earlier, the unconditional variance of the two series is very similar.
-Importantly, the variance risk ratio occasionally falls below one, as is seen during the periods: 1993-1995, 2004-2007, and 2017.
-A value below one, $\eta_{t}<1$, means that investors have an increased appetite for variance risk, whereas a large value of $\eta$ implies that investors demand additional compensation for variance risk.
-The latter was particularly the case during the financial crises in the immediate aftermath of the Lehman collapse.
-The conditional variance was unusually high during this period under physical measure.
-The large value for $\eta_{t}$ during this period magnifies the impact on $h_{t}^{\ast}$, so that it increased even more, and to a level that was more than twice that of $h_{t}$.
-The level of $\eta_{t}$ based on VIX tend to be slightly larger than that based on option prices.
-Since these VIX is based on options with 30 days to maturity, whereas our option have maturity with as much as 180 days to maturity.
-A possible explanation is that short-term investors demanding demands larger compensation for variance risk than long(er)-term investors.
-This would be consistent with the findings in \citet{EisenbachSchmalz2016} and \citet{AndriesEisenbachSchmalz2018}.
+Importantly, the VRR occasionally falls below one, as is seen during the years 1993--1995, 2004--2007, and around 2017.
+A value below one ($\eta_{t}<1$) indicates that investors have an increased appetite for variance risk, whereas a large value of $\eta$ implies that investors demand additional compensation for variance risk.
+The latter was particularly the case during financial crises, such as the immediate aftermath of the Lehman collapse and the recent COVID-19 pandemic.
+The observed conditional variance was unusually high during these episodes, and the large value of $\eta_{t}$ implies that $h_{t}^{\ast}$ increased to far higher levels and was, briefly, more than three times larger than $h_{t}$.

+The level of $\eta_{t}$ based on the VIX tend to be slightly larger than that based on option prices.
+This discrepancy can be attributed to the fact that the VIX is based on options with 30 days to maturity, whereas the options have maturities up to 180 days.
+A possible explanation is that short-term investors demand larger compensation for variance risk than long-term investors, which would be consistent with the findings in \citet{EisenbachSchmalz2016} and \citet{AndriesEisenbachSchmalz2018}.